COMM-100 Grammar for Communicators

 Examines selected topics in communications, depending on instructor and student interest.
 Course may be repeated for credit if topic is different.
 2 - 4 SH.

 Applied projects in broadcasting, print journalism and public relations.
 All department majors successfully complete the required number of semester hours required in the student's emphasis, but no more than six semester hours of practicum work.
 All projects require department approval, are graded, must be completed and include a minimum of five hours of project work per week.
 Students may complete only one project per semester and may not use practicum projects to simultaneously fulfill requirements of other courses.
+Not open to first-year students.

 COMM-502 Individual Investigation

 In-depth exploration of selected topics in broadcasting, film, public relations, print journalism, speech communication, mass communications or corporate communications with faculty guidance allows students to focus on topics outside normal sequence of course offerings.
 May be repeated but not for departmental major credit.
+Prerequisite: Permission of the department-designated faculty director.

 COMM-503 Honors Study

-Independent study for candidates accepted into the departmental Honors program.
+Independent study for candidates accepted into the departmental honors program.
 Candidates work under faculty direction, develop and submit a written or production thesis, and defend their theses orally.